Phase One Rental · Denver

 Yes.
 To take equipment on location you register for a rental account once — a quick step that includes a driver's license scan, two business references, and either a certificate of insurance on file or a credit-card hold for the replacement value of the rental.
 Renting just the studio doesn't require this.

 We rent on a 3-day rental week: three, four, five, six, and seven days are all billed as a single 3-day rental, so a full week costs the same as three days.
 Daily rates are listed on every category page, and longer or recurring rentals are quoted on request.
+Invoices are payable by card or ACH bank transfer and carry a payment-processing fee — 3% for card, 1% for ACH — shown as its own line item on the invoice before you pay.

 Send your gear list (or a brief) and your shoot dates through the request-an-estimate form, and we'll confirm availability and send a written quote — usually the same business day.
 Estimates are free and open to anyone; a rental account is only needed once you're ready to take the gear out.